 This summary of state licensure requirements is provided as a reference tool for our counseling students and graduates.
 Every effort is made to ensure this information is accurate and up to date.
 However, as licensing requirements are subject to change at any time, you are strongly encouraged to regularly check with the state licensing authority (provided above) for licensure requirements.

 Wisconsin has two levels of licensing: Professional Counselor Training License and Licensed Professional Counselor.
 For additional information visit professional counselor information on the Wisconsin Department of Safety and Professional Services - Professional Counselor website.
-Below are the steps necessary to apply for Professional Counselor Training License after graduating with a Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) at University of Phoenix.
+Below are the steps necessary to apply for Professional Counselor Training License after graduating from the University of Phoenix Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) program.

 Clearances: